Amazon Prime Video release dates 2020: major upcoming shows revealed

 With continued strain from Netflix, NOW TV and shortly Disney , the streaming service wars are set to actually warmth up in 2020.

-Amazon Prime Video might be jostling to come back out on prime, kicking off its 12 months with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.
+Amazon Prime Video will probably be jostling to come back out on high, kicking off its yr with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.

 Listed below are the key reveals confirmed for Prime Video in 2020…